mantidproject/mantid/docs/source/release/v5.1.0/reflectometry.rst

 ---------

 - Save/Load settings: A bug has been fixed where Experiment/Instrument settings were not being restored if the instrument changes on load.

 - Lost settings on New Batch and Restore Defaults:

   - A bug has been fixed where creating a new Batch would result in the Experiment/Instrument settings of all batches being reset to their defaults.
   - A bug has been fixed where clicking Restore Defaults on an Experiment/Instrument tab would cause all Experiment and Instrument tabs in every batch to be reset to defaults.
 Now, only the tab where you click Restore Defaults is changed.

+- A bug has been fixed where Mantid could crash if you transfer search results into an empty group

 :ref:`Release 5.1.0 <v5.1.0>`